A Canadian Perspective on business plan writing…

 - When you want to hire top talent and recruit them for optimizing your business

 - When your company is experiencing slow growth, you need to analyze the faults and redesign your plan.

 How to write a good business plan?

 While framing your business plan, do not miss out on the essential and compulsory points.
 Design, layout, content and template all come into consideration.

-Before you start business plan, understand the Purpose of your business plan!
+Before you start a business plan, understand the purpose of your business plan!

 Before you start writing a business plan, define the purpose of writing a business plan?
 List down the reasons why do you need a business plan and who will be the readers of your business plan?

 For example, a business plan which is written for raising investment whether in the form of loan or equity, should address all the key metrics which an investor, a businessman or a lender needs to see.
 A lender might be more interested in the liquidity and solvency of your business so your emphasis should be more on the cash flows of the business.
 A professional accountant should be helpful in preparing financial projections and a detailed financial plan for your business.

 1. Write a smart Executive Summary